Stress & Energy. Tracking and reducing stress with Welltory HRV

 We calculate your level of physical stress and energy based on the evaluation of heart rate variability.

-Burnout occurs when a job or other occupation regularly requires more energy than you have.
-The stress concept of Hans Selye divides the stress reaction into stages of anxiety, resistance and restoration/exhaustion.
-So, burnout is the last stage.
-This is when our body has struggled for a long time with stress and finally lost.
+Burnout occurs when a job or a project regularly requires more energy than you have.
+The stress concept of Hans Selye divides the stress reaction into stages of anxiety, resistance, and exhaustion.
+Burnout occurs in this last stage when your body has struggled with stress for a long time and finally loses the fight.

 The American psychiatrist and psychologist Herbert Freudenberger used the term “burnout” for the first time in 1974.
-He described the effects of stress and the desire for high ideals in volunteer staff.
+He used it to describe the consequences of severe stress and high ideals in “helping” professions.
 After 50 years of research, it turned out that anyone regularly experiencing high stress can burn out.

 Common symptoms of burnout are low performance, exhaustion, and severe fatigue, which don’t go away after sleep or rest.
 Specific symptoms depend on your profession, personal characteristics, and other factors.
-For example, doctors and nurses are more likely to suffer from depersonalization — a cynical and insensitive attitude towards clients, which is a protective reaction.
-Office workers often reduce the importance of their own achievements and have depression and somatic diseases.
+For example, doctors and nurses are more likely to suffer from depersonalization — a cynical and insensitive attitude towards patients, which is a protective reaction.
+Office workers often downplay the importance of their achievements, which can take a toll on their mental health.

-Anyone who experiences chronic workplace or personal stress, a mismatch between expectations and opportunities, and requires a lot of resources with a lack of support.
+Anyone experiencing chronic workplace or personal stress, a mismatch between expectations and opportunities, or uses up their internal resources faster than they can be replenished.

-Christina Maslach, author of more than 50 scientific papers about burnout, and her colleagues identified 6 risk factors of burnout: mismatch in workload, mismatch in control, lack of appropriate awards, losing a sense of positive connection with others in the workplace, perceived lack of fairness, and conflict between values.
+Christina Maslach, who has authored more than 50 research papers about burnout, and her colleagues identified 6 risk factors of burnout: excessive workload, an inability to control their workflow or ask for needed resources, lack of appropriate rewards, losing a sense of positive connection with co-workers, perceived lack of fairness, and conflict between values.
+Check out the 2001 paper in the Annual Review of Psychology journal for more details.

 You are at risk if: